-(1) Equity awards granted prior to July 2, 2021 were granted under our 2016 Incentive Plan ("2016 Plan") and equity awards granted on or after July 2, 2021 were granted under our 2021 Equity Incentive Plan ("2021 Plan").
+- (1) Equity awards granted prior to July 2, 2021 were granted under our 2016 Incentive Plan ("2016 Plan") and equity awards granted on or after July 2, 2021 were granted under our 2021 Equity Incentive Plan ("2021 Plan").
 Our 2021 Plan, became effective on July 2, 2021, in connection with our IPO.
 Our 2016 Plan was suspended when our 2021 Plan became effective; however, awards outstanding under our 2016 Plan continue in full effect in accordance with their existing terms.
-All vesting is subject to the individual's continuous service with us through the vesting dates.

-(2) Market value is calculated based on the closing price of our Class A common stock on December 30, 2022, which was \$32.23, as reported on Nasdaq.

-(3) The shares underlying the option vest over four years, with 25% of the total shares granted vesting on one-year anniversary of the vesting commencement date, with the remainder vesting in equal monthly installments over the remaining 36 months.

-(4) The shares underlying the option vest over four years, with 25% of the total shares granted vesting on one-year anniversary of the vesting commencement date, with the remainder vesting in equal quarterly installments over the remaining 36 months.

-(5) The shares underlying the RSU award vest over four years, with 25% of the total shares granted vesting on one-year anniversary of the vesting commencement date, with the remainder vesting in equal quarterly installments over the remaining 36 months.
+All vesting is subject to the individual's continuous service with us through the vesting dates. - (2) Market value is calculated based on the closing price of our Class A common stock on December 29, 2023, which was \$35.91, as reported on Nasdaq. - (3) The shares underlying the option vest over four years, with 25% of the total shares granted vesting on one-year anniversary of the vesting commencement date, with the remainder vesting in equal monthly installments over the remaining 36 months. - (4) The shares underlying the option vest over four years, with 25% of the total shares granted vesting on one-year anniversary of the vesting commencement date, with the remainder vesting in equal quarterly installments over the remaining 36 months. - (5) The shares underlying the RSU award vest over four years, with 25% of the total shares granted vesting on one-year anniversary of the vesting commencement date, with the remainder vesting in equal quarterly installments over the remaining 36 months. - (6) All of Mr. Rallo's option awards will expire 90 days after his retirement date.
+Effective as of his retirement date, all of Mr. Rallo's unvested RSU awards will be forfeited.